ThomasCrisafulli/Ohmmeter/README.md

 # Ohmmeter
-A battery powered 6 Decade auto ranging ohmmeter, made for the Microprocessor Systems Design class in one quarter.
+A battery powered auto ranging ohmmeter (Measurement range: 1Ω – 2MΩ), made for the Microprocessor Systems Design class in one quarter.
 The overall design specifications of the assignment were to measure up to 1MΩ and achieve an accuracy of 0.05% among the middle ranges of 1kΩ to 100kΩ.

 **Specifications:**
 * 16 bit signed ADC, with 3 Stage Programmable Gain Amplifier, operating in differential sampling mode for increased accuracy.